LotteryPao/DCIT---50-Java-Portfolio/LibrarySystem/README.md

-Laboratory Activity 1: Java Programming Review.
+**Laboratory Activity 1: Java Programming Review. **
-Basic Library Book Management System

-A simple console application developed to demonstrate basic Java programming concepts.
+**Campus Library System**

+It's a simple Java program that tracks book inventory and borrowing status using basic data structures like arrays.

-Features:
+## Features:

-Add new books (stored in arrays).
+* Add new books (stored in arrays).

-Toggle book status (Available/Borrowed).
+* Toggle book status (Available/Borrowed).

-View all books and generate summary reports.
+* View all books and generate summary reports.

-Concepts Used: Arrays, Methods, Loops, and Scanner input.